wpmetabox/awesome-meta-box/README.md

 # Awesome Meta Box

 A public repo for everything useful for [Meta Box](https://metabox.io) users.
-That includes, but not limited to: plugins (on wordpress.org, Github, or somewhere on your personal site), themes, scripts, links and even blog posts.
+That includes, but not limited to: plugins (on wordpress.org, Github, or somewhere on your personal site), code snippets, themes, and even blog posts.

 ## Why Awesome Meta Box?